joseavr/code-interview/javascript/02-fizzbuzz-testing/README.md

 To configure jest we will run the following command: `pnpm create jest`

-We will the technical interview using TDD (Test Driven Development) by writing the test first before coding the business logic.
+We will start the technical interview using TDD (Test Driven Development) by writing the test first before coding the business logic.

 We will an script in package.json to watch test changes: `jest --watchAll`